digitalepidemiologylab/covid-twitter-bert/README.md

 <img align="right" width="350px" src="images/COVID-Twitter-BERT-medium.png">

-A Pretrained BERT-large language model on Twitter data related to COVID-19

 COVID-Twitter-BERT (CT-BERT) is a transformer-based model pretrained on a large corpus of Twitter messages on the topic of COVID-19.
 When used on domain specific datasets our evaluation shows a marginal performance increase of 10–30% compared to the base model.

 This repository contains all code and references to models and datasets used in [our paper](https://arxiv.org/pdf/2005.07503.pdf) as well as notebooks to finetune CT-BERT on your own datasets.
 If you end up using our work, please cite it: